IIT-EnergySystemModels/openTEPES/doc/md/QA.md

 On building an appropriate set of **input data files** for a case study that can be run on openTEPES:

-- How can I strongly **reduce the size** of the case study for testing purposes?
+- How can I significantly **reduce the size** of the case study for testing purposes?

   > Delete the duration (column D in `oT_Data_Duration`) of the load levels you want to ignore.
 For example, if you delete the duration beyond the first 168
   > hours, you are considering just the first week of the year in the case study
   >
-  > Put a time step of 2 or 3 hours in the `oT_Data_Parameter` file.
+  > Set a time step of 2 or 3 hours in the `oT_Data_Parameter` file.
 This will reduce the number of load levels by a factor of 2 or 3
   >
   > For working with representative stages, see, for example, the [9n7y case study](https://opentepes.readthedocs.io/en/latest/Download.html#cases)